andrewjw/site/_posts/2011-09-29-beating-google-with-couchdb-celery-and-whoosh-part-2.md

         return doc
 {% endhighlight %}

-If we've never loaded this domain's <tt>robots.txt</tt> file before then we need to create a blank object.
+If we've never loaded this domain's `robots.txt` file before then we need to create a blank object.
 The final step is to read the file and store it in the database.

 {% highlight python %}